José Cura: 2005–2010

 Cura then returned to Barcelona for a month-long run of Andrea Chénier at the Liceu.
 Following a gala concert in Lisbon once more in support of Associacao Portuguesa Contra a Leucemia, Cura traveled to Cologne to headline in the famous verismo double-bill of Cav/Pag.

 Between performances in Cologne, Cura presented two concerts in Eindhoven (the second added by popular demand).

-In January 2008 José Cura offered opera lovers a wonderful gift when he starred in Massenet's rarely performed Le Cid at the Zurich opera – his father, Oscar Cura, had died on the morning of the premiere back in his native Argentina, and despite the tremendous weight of the personal tragedy, the tenor still performed that night, to solidary tears and a standing ovation from all those present that night.
-Cura dedicated the performance to his father, and flew to his native town of Rosario, Argentina, the next day.
+In January 2008, José Cura performed the title role in Massenets rarely staged opera Le Cid at the Zurich Opera.
+On the morning of the premiere, his father, Oscar Cura, died in Argentina.
+Despite the personal tragedy, Cura proceeded with the performance that evening.
+The audience responded with a standing ovation accompanied by tears of sympathy.
+He dedicated the performance to his father and flew to his hometown of Rosario, Argentina, the following day.

 In early February, Cura took time out from his run of Le Cid in Zurich to conduct Verdi's Requiem for the Hungarian charity Salva Vita, an organization dedicated to helping handicapped citizens gain increased independence through vocational education.
 After conducting at the Deutsche Oper in Berlin in March, Cura made his much anticipated return the United States in Pagliacci at the San Diego Opera – the first time he had performed Canio in North America.

 Returning to Europe, Cura sang Otello at the Staatsoper in Hannover for a single gala performance.
 He followed that performance with a gala concert in Düsseldorf and offered his Cavaradossi in Tosca in Karlsruhe.

 The month of June found that Cura was firmly entrenched in Italian theater, returning to Bologna for one of his signature roles, Samson, and then on to Turin for Puccini's rarely performed Edgar in an early celebration of the 150th anniversary of Puccini's birth.